vintagetoolpatch/vintagetoolpatch.github.io/_posts/2023-04-23-stool-scriber.md

 ![Stool Scriber](/assets/images/scriber/10.jpg)

 I drilled the hole for the vertical bolt with an egg beater.
 This hole was then tapped with a cheap set of Aldi taps.
 I think I used an M4 bolt.
-The manual for your tips will tell you what size the pilot hole should be.
+The manual for your taps will tell you what size the pilot hole should be.
 These are metal taps, but they worked just fine in the walnut.
 I had intended on using a wooden screw, but I do not have a screwbox and tap small enough, and I found the Aldi dies just mangled small walnut dowels.
 I could not get a usable screw.
 So I just went with a standard M4 bolt for this prototype.
 It works great in the tapped wood.
 Your tap might need to be able to pass deeper than the centre hole of the disk, so no harm drilling into the centre hole and then through.
 Take a look at your tap, the widest point should pass all the way through the portion you want to tap.
 That will let you figure out how deep to drill.